Emurasoft/emurasoft.github.io/en/dlg/registered_devices/index.md

 ## More information

-You can [read the blog]() for detailed information about the registration and validation process.
+[Read the blog](https://www.emeditor.com/) for detailed information about the registration and validation process.